thomasjoyce7/MEDLEY/README.md

 This repository contains code for the MEDLEY framework described in "Large language model representation learning of longitudinal medication trajectories reveals postoperative recovery phenotypes."

-The MEDLEY framework transforms tabular medication profiles from electronic health records into standardized clinical narratives, generates large language model embeddings, and clusters patient-level representations to reveal clinically meaningful medication-use phenotypes.
+The MEDLEY framework transforms tabular medication profiles from electronic health records into standardized clinical narratives, generates large language model embeddings, and clusters patient-level representations to reveal clinically interpretable medication use phenotypes.

 ![Overview of the MEDLEY framework](figures/main/Figure1.png)

 **Figure 1.
-Overview of the MEDLEY framework.**
+MEDLEY framework for EHR-based phenotyping of longitudinal medication trajectories.**

 The code is organized around two applications: